 The Foreign Service National Emergency Relief Fund is the Department of State's official charitable mechanism for disaster assistance to Locally Engaged staff.
 Since 1994, the Fund has served as the immediate humanitarian resource for local employees of the Department of State and all other USG agencies under Chief of Mission authority.
-Recent changes have made it easier to donate online. (www.state.gov/the-foreign-service-national-emergency-relief-fund).
+It is now easier to donate online. (www.state.gov/the-foreign-service-national-emergency-relief-fund).